Filter by Category

 with Christine Lunceford

-In this workshop, you’ll learn what freeze-dried food is, how it compares to other food preservation methods, and why it works so well for both convenience and quality.
-We’ll walk through how to re-hydrate foods, when you don’t need to, and how to start incorporating freeze-dried ingredients into meals, snacks, and pantry staples.
+Participants will learn what freeze-dried foods are, how they compare to other food preservation methods, and why they work so well for both convenience and quality.
+We’ll cover practical ways to use freeze-dried ingredients in meals, snacks, smoothies, soups, travel food, and quick everyday cooking.
+The workshop will also explore when to rehydrate foods, when you don’t need to, and how to build a simple pantry with versatile freeze-dried staples.

 Christine, along with her husband and sister, has spent the past five years freeze-drying food for their families and business.
-What started as a way to store food has grown into a practical system for simplifying meals and reducing time in the kitchen—without sacrificing real ingredients.
+What began as a way to store food has grown into a practical system for simplifying meals, reducing food waste, and keeping real food options readily available for everyday life.

 Instructor BIO: